runtimeverification/haskell-backend/docs/profiling.md

 nix shell .#kore-exec-prof-infotable
 ```

 Running any of the commands above will build a profiled version of `kore-exec` and wrap the binary with the requisite RTS arguments automatically (to see which arguments get passed to the RTS for the give version, see the `add-flags` argument for each of the derivations above in [`flake.nix`](./flake.nix)).
+Any useful profiling pre-sets should be added to the flake for ease of use as well as documentation purposes.

 ## Runtime options